Categories

 Update 2020-04-06: Karl suggested to add the -showstatus command-line option, which sounds like a good idea.
 This option makes it show the capture status during capture, updated for each frame.

-40 thoughts on “Capture MiniDV tapes via Firewire”
+40 replies on “Capture MiniDV tapes via Firewire”

 After installing dvgrab and connecting a old sony handycam i’ve succesfully extracted dv files from the tape from the command line.
 Super.